 Step #2: The maintenance request is created

 The details of the job are put together and submitted to the maintenance team for further action.
 For example, when a machine breaks down, an operator creates a work request and submits it to maintenance.
-If a task is planned, an order is created and triggered at the proper time.
+If a task is planned, work order software an order is triggered at the proper time.

 Step #3: Work order management is prioritized and scheduled